Frequently Asked Questions About Galen Insurance Company in Liquidation

 Q. What happens to my claim against Galen?

 A. The Liquidation Order includes injunctions against certain conduct.
 Please read the Liquidation Order carefully as there are penalties for violations of the injunctions.
 As a result of the entry of the Liquidation Order, Galen is not able to pay its claims at this time.
 Over time the Liquidator will liquidate the assets of Galen and evaluate the claims against Galen.
-Once the Receiver evaluates all claims, the Liquidator will make recommendations to the Court.
+Once the Liquidator evaluates all claims, the Liquidator will make recommendations to the Court.
 Once the process of liquidating Galen’s assets and determining Galen’s liabilities is complete, the remaining available assets will be distributed to classes of claimants in the priority order established in the Missouri Insurance Code.
 Certain claims might qualify for coverage from a guaranty association.

 Q. What happens if I have, or want to bring, a lawsuit against Galen?